 CUL4A (Cullin 4A) is a Protein Coding gene.
-Among its related pathways are Protein Stability and Class I MHC mediated antigen processing and presentation.
+Diseases associated with CUL4A include xeroderma pigmentosum, variant type.
+Among its related pathways are DNA Double-Strand Break Repair and Antigen processing- Ubiquitination and Proteasome degradation.
 GO annotations related to this gene include ubiquitin protein ligase binding.
 An important paralog of this gene is CUL1.

 UniProtKB/Swiss-Prot for CUL4A Gene